MarinoLinic/Word-to-PDF/README.md

 `python main.py` (or just double click the script.)

-The files will be found in the "PDF" directory.
+The files will be found in the "PDF" directory (which will be created if not there).

 (Btw: you can export dependencies in the environment by using `pip freeze > requirements.txt`)